vigneshsweekaran/vigneshsweekaran.github.io/content/devops-journey/devops-journey.md

 # Kickstart your DevOps Journey

 ## Devops Prerequisite course:
-* [Devops prerequisite course video](https://www.youtube.com/watch?v=Wvf0mBNGjXY) This has a handson lab also register for it and do the handon for free.
+* [Devops prerequisite course video](https://www.youtube.com/watch?v=Wvf0mBNGjXY) This course has a handson lab also register for it and do the handon for free.

 ## Linux basics
 * [How to install virtualbox and create ubuntu virtual machine](/content/linux/virtualbox)